 “Badwater Basin in Death Valley National Park is the lowest point in North America, with an elevation of 282 ft below sea level.
 At Badwater, significant rainstorms flood the valley bottom periodically, covering the salt pan with a thin sheet of standing water.
 Each newly-formed lake does not last long though, because the 1.9 inches of average rainfall is overwhelmed by a 150-inch annual evaporation rate.
 This means that even a 12-foot-deep, 30-mile-long lake would dry up in a single year.”

-As soon as you enter the walk out on the platform you are immediately greeted with a huge lake of what looks like snow.
-Since it is the desert, it is obviously not snow but is the leftover salt from the evaporated water.
-These salt flats make for a truly unique experience as you can see them for as far as the eye can see.
+As soon as you walk out on the platform, you are immediately greeted with a huge lake of what looks like snow.
+Since it is the desert, it is not snow but is the leftover salt from the evaporated water.
+These salt flats make for a truly unique experience, as you can see them for as far as the eye can see.

 Be sure to check out the Badwater sign and pool before heading out on the salt.

 The Badwater pool was a small collection of water at this time of the year and often nonexistent during the hot summer months.
-Like in the story at the beginning of the post, this water is so high is salt content that almost nothing can actually live there.
+Like in the story at the beginning of the post, this water is so high in salt content that almost nothing can live there.